Unimatic Manufacturing Corp

 25 Sherwood Lane, Fairfield, Essex County, NJ

-The Unimatic Manufacturing Corporation site, a former metals molding facility which operated from 1955 until 2001 at a 1.2 acre property in Fairfield, NJ, was added to the National Priorities List on May 8, 2014.
+The Unimatic Manufacturing Corporation site, a former metals molding facility which operated from 1955 until 2001 at a 1.2 acre property in Fairfield, NJ, was added to the National Priorities List in June 2014.
 Unimatic’s manufacturing process used large quantities of lubricating oils containing polychlorinated biphenyls (PCBs) which were eventually washed out thru floor trenches to the facility’s leaky wastewater pipes.